reisap/Docker-learn/README.md

 but this is the fun fact, you will run with your terminal and cannot stop because forgot somenthing lets fix this with :
 ```
-    docker run -d our-frist-image // -d indicate docker will running on your background machine
+    docker run -d our-first-image // -d indicate docker will running on your background machine
+    docker run -d -it our-first-image //you can also debug for this container -it --interactive tty
+    docker run -it -d -p 5000:5000 -v ${PWD}:/app/code our-first-image

     //dont forget to use this -d its your ninja ways !!!
 ```